GitLab: How to build Docker images in your GitLab CI

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use GitLab cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use GitLab cloud solution designed for teams seeking a fast, secure, and scalable environment:

-- Unlimited users, repositories, transfers, and CI/CD processing time.
+- Unlimited users, repositories, data transfers, and CI/CD processing time for complete flexibility.

-- Customisable domain name secured with HTTPS (for example, https://git.your-company.com).
+- Custom domain name secured with HTTPS (for example, https://git.your-company.com) for a professional image and enhanced security.

-If your project repository includes Dockerfile files, you can automate the process of building, running, and, if needed, publishing Docker images to a registry.
+If your project repository contains Dockerfile files, you can automate the building, running, and, if needed, publishing of your Docker images to a registry.

 Step 1: Enable Docker in Docker (DinD) support

-To start, enable "Docker in Docker" (DinD) support in your Stackhero dashboard.
+To begin, enable "Docker in Docker" (DinD) support from your Stackhero dashboard.

-Enabling DinD support presents a security risk, especially if you want to isolate your users and avoid them accessing each other's projects.
+Enabling DinD support presents a security risk, especially if you want to isolate your users and prevent them from accessing each other's projects.

 Step 2: Configure the GitLab CI pipeline

 Next, update your gitlab-ci.yml file to include a pipeline configuration that builds your Dockerfile using DinD.
-Below is an example configuration:
+Here is an example configuration:

 variables: